themightyatom/trinityjs/README.md

 ## Dependencies

-The server uses Express, Handlebars and MySQL for storage.
+The server uses Express, Handlebars and MariaDB for storage.
 Other databases could be used.
-The sample clients are written in vanilla js, with the only dependencies being threejs and JQuery
+The sample clients are written in vanilla js, with the only dependencies being [threejs](https://threejs.org/) and [JQuery](https://jquery.com/)

 ## Target Users